worldbank/OpenNightLights/_sources/tutorials/mod1_1_introduction_to_remote_sensing.md

 ```

 **Comparing nighttime lights and a series of socio-economic indicators:**
-Proville et al. (2017) {cite}`proville2017night` examined trends observed by DMSP-OLS in the period 1992-2013 and their correlation with a series of socio-economic indicators. {numref}proville They found the strongest correlations between nighttime lights, electricity consumption, CO2 emissions, and GDP, followed by population, CH4 emissions, N2O emissions, poverty and F-gas emissions.
+Proville et al. (2017) {cite}`proville2017night` examined trends observed by DMSP-OLS in the period 1992-2013 and their correlation with a series of socio-economic indicators. {numref}`proville` They found the strongest correlations between nighttime lights, electricity consumption, CO2 emissions, and GDP, followed by population, CH4 emissions, N2O emissions, poverty and F-gas emissions.

 ```{figure} img/mod1-proville.png
 ---